 6. Easy access to prescription medications.

 Prescription drug abuse is particularly problematic because it may open doors to heroin and other illicit opiates.
-A medical detox such as rapid opiate detox can be a valuable option, as it allows the reversal of opiate dependence.
-Individualized treatment for adolescent prescription drug abuse is particularly important to prevent long-term social and personal ramifications of rehab in adolescents.
+A medical detox such as rapid opiate detox can be a valuable option, allowing the reversal of opiate dependence.
+Individualized treatment for adolescent prescription drug abuse is essential to prevent long-term social and personal ramifications of rehab in adolescents.